Danvm94/cryptext/README.md

 - During the CSS validator testing, an error and two warnings were found:
   1. ![Parse Erro](./readme/css-validator-error-1.png)<br />
   Parse Error - The error was related to the code ".encrypt-box__radio-button:has(.encrypt-box__option:checked)".
 This error occurred because the CSS validator does not recognize the ":has" function.
 Upon further investigation, it was found that Firefox does not support the ":has" function, which may have caused the warning message.
   To address this issue, a different approach was taken by modifying the HTML and CSS code.
-More details about the changes made can be found in this [git commit link](https://github.com/Danvm94/cryptext/commit/6949db9b48c8b17cbdbd7626581cef47582f3ca7)
+More details about the changes made can be found in this [git commit](https://github.com/Danvm94/cryptext/commit/6949db9b48c8b17cbdbd7626581cef47582f3ca7).

   2. ![Warning](./readme/css-validator-warning-1.png)<br />
   CSS class .encrypt-box__radio-button, indicating "Same color for background-color and border-color".
 This warning occurred because the background-color and border-color were initially set to the same value.
 The reason for this was to address the issue of size changing when applying the border properties after the :checked selector.